Should New Hampshire permit medicinal marijuana?

 Eighteen states and the District of Columbia have enacted medicinal marijuana laws.

-Rep. Donald Wright (R-Moultonborough) is sponsoring three 2014 bills related to medicinal marijuana: HB 1296, HB 1622, and HB 1616.
-HB 1296 adds a member of the New Hampshire Association of Police Chiefs to the advisory council overseeing the implementation of the medical marijuana law.
-HB 1622 allows home-growing of medical marijuana.
-HB 1616 would add epilepsy, lupus, and Parkinson’s disease to the list of conditions qualifying for medicinal marijuana; HB 1616 would also require medical marijuana to be in a locked container when in a car.
+Wright also sponsored HB 1616, which would add epilepsy, lupus, and Parkinson’s disease to the list of conditions qualifying for medicinal marijuana; HB 1616 would also require medical marijuana to be in a locked container when in a car.
+The House sent HB 1616 to interim study, effectively killing the bill.

-Rep. Donna Schalchman (D-Exeter) is sponsoring HB 1623, a 2014 bill to prohibit advertising by medical marijuana treatment centers.
+Lastly, Rep. Donna Schalchman (D-Exeter) sponsored HB 1623, a 2014 bill to prohibit advertising by medical marijuana treatment centers.
+The House killed that bill in March.

 Former Gov. John Lynch, a Democrat like Hassan, vetoed a medical marijuana bill (SB 409) in 2012.
 In his veto message, Gov. Lynch expressed concern with the legislation's inability to control marijuana cultivation sites.
 The Senate fell three votes shy of a veto override.